sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 + <DecisionButton decision={Decision.Maybe} />
 ```

-We can achieve the same safety even without enums, and I usually prefer this way for React components, because it simplifies the markup.
+We can achieve the same safety even without enums, and I usually prefer this way for React components because it simplifies the markup.
 We can use plain strings instead of an enum:

 ```tsx
 type Decision = 'yes' | 'no' | 'maybe';